 Of course, if you’re not set on an Apple phone specifically then there are loads of other options.
-Check out some of our other guides below to see some of the best alternatives.
+We've got guides to the best smartphones, the best Android phones, the best cheap phones and many more.

 Best iPhone: which one should you buy today?